herbertgithubaccount/MWSE/docs/source/guides/logging.md

 There are 5 logging levels:

 1. `ERROR`: Something bad happened.
-2. `WARN`: Something something potentially bad happened, or something bad _almost_ happened.
+2. `WARN`: Something potentially bad happened, or something bad _almost_ happened.
 3. `INFO`: Something normal and expected has happened. (i.e., the mod was loaded.)
 4. `DEBUG`: Used to record the inner workings of a mod.
 Useful for troubleshooting.
 5. `TRACE`: Basically like `DEBUG`, but more extreme.
 Also useful for debugging code that gets run very frequently.